 The usual dose of the German product I suggest for painful periods and PMS is one tablet after breakfast and one after the evening meal, but taken only from day 7 to day 21 of the menstrual cycle (when the period starts is, of course, day 1 of the cycle) – in other words, for only 14 days each month.
 For women who are menopausal, I suggest taking one tablet in the morning and one after the evening meal every day.

 For Estrovera and alternative products, be sure to check the manufacturer’s guidelines, as doses may vary.

-And if you’re worried that rhaponticin may have oestrogenic or cancer-inducing effects, there are several good studies to put your mind at ease.
-In fact, it has been shown to have potent antitumour, antithrombotic (preventing blood clots), blood vessel-relaxing and antioxidant effects, although so far only in lab and animal studies.4
+And if you’re worried that rhaponticin may have estrogenic or cancer-inducing effects, there are several good studies to put your mind at ease.
+In fact, it has been shown to have potent antitumor, antithrombotic (preventing blood clots), blood vessel-relaxing and antioxidant effects, although so far only in lab and animal studies.4

 Harald Gaier, one of the UK’s leading experts on alternative medicine and a registered naturopath, osteopath, acupuncturist, homeopath and herbalist, practices at The Allergy and Nutrition Clinic, 22 Harley Street, London.
 Visit his website at www.drgaier.com.

 If you have a question for our Medical Detective, email: firstname.lastname@example.org